 On the second day, broken was the silence.
 Stirred was the stillness.
 Whispers emerged and called out from the darkness behind the deep groans and moans of tree trunks swaying in the windless night.
 The vast branches beaconed for a champion to come hence to handle this transgressor and acquire this hidden thing that tingled the ground it passed over.
 At last, a guardian emerged from the dark caverns of the Hellmouth that lay below.
 The call of the giant masters had been accepted.

 Upon the evening of the third day, weariness and despair weighed heavy on Edwin.
 He poured the last of his precious emerald salt around the wicked Scroll and sat before it, with his dagger in hand.
 Fatigue overcame him swiftly, and the Forest saw an opportunity to strike.
-Masses of twisted and gnarled vines approached from above, carrying droplet of mildewed water within its crevices.
+Masses of twisted and gnarled vines approached from above, carrying droplets of mildewed water within its crevices.
 Drip by drip, water fell upon the Torch.
 The flame singed and hissed against the moisture, but slowly its light grew less.
 With the last droplet of water, Edwin opened his eyes wide, and the last of the light was extinguished.
 All was plunged into darkness.

 In the darkness, the Scroll gave a heavy sigh then silence fell.
 A scream pierced the night from the cursed object.
 It shrieked with the voice of a hundred women and infants merged into one.
 It hurt the boy’s ears and filled him with terror.
 The wail slowly faded, and in the distance, something answered the Scroll’s cries.